Hickman Scholars Program

 - A statement from applicant's Supervisor or Program Director must be provided attesting to progress in his/her doctoral studies.

-The completed application (initial or renewal) and required documentation must be received at the SOA no later than February 15, 2021.
-Additional details regarding the required documentation can be found on the application.
-Stipend recipients will be announced April 15, 2021.
-Recipients must notify the SOA of acceptance of the stipend by May 14, 2021.
+The completed application (initial or renewal) and required documentation must be received by the SOA no later than February 15, 2023.
+Additional details regarding the required documentation can be found on the application and in the application companion guide, linked below.
+All applicants will be notified by April 28, 2023.
+Recipients must notify the SOA of acceptance of the stipend by May 15, 2023.